Breast Cancer Awareness Month: Your guide to diagnosis, treatment and support in Malaysia

 I feel isolated after my diagnosis—is there anyone I can reach out to?

 “You need a strong social support network of care for all breast cancer patients, but especially for late-stage cancer patients.
 Those are the most vulnerable patients,” Dr Malwinder says.

 This support community can be found through the BCWA—Ms Ranjit Kaur prides herself on her organisation’s well-established “signature peer support and community outreach programmes that work to provide psychosocial support, access to treatment and advocacy.”

 She elaborates that “communities can relieve the fear and uncertainty through their experience, encouraging words and accurate information.”
-Find out more about the BCWA’s wonderful service here.
+Find out more about the BCWA’s wonderful services here.